isomerpages/govtech-stp/_hong-kong/00a-atb-visitSG-Requirements.md

 Visitors who have travelled to Singapore on the ATP and intend to return to Hong Kong after their stay in Singapore, should ensure that they meet Hong Kong’s entry requirements.

-Please refer <a href="">here</a> for information about travel from Singapore to Hong Kong under the Air Travel Bubble arrangement.
+Please refer to the details on Hong Kong's website <a href="https://www.tourism.gov.hk/travel-bubble/en/singapore.html" target="_blank">here</a> for information about returning to Hong Kong under the Air Travel Bubble arrangement.

 -----